algolife-research/stochastic/doc/USER_AUTH_SYSTEM.md

 ## Overview

-This document outlines the specifications for implementing user authentication and management for AIGA, enabling future monetized features like AI generation capabilities that require credit/token management and license validation.
+This document outlines the specifications for implementing user authentication and management for Stochastic, enabling future monetized features like AI generation capabilities that require credit/token management and license validation.

 ---